 Of course, it happened on a weekend which turned out to be a blessing because had I been able, I would have gone to the doctor!

-Instead, I found a natural remedy for bladder infections that worked like a charm!
+Instead, I found out how to get rid of bladder infections naturally, a natural solution for bladder infections that worked like a charm!